Women of all backgrounds are a powerful force in Canada’s innovation economy

 - A lead business advisor with deep sector knowledge to help build your business and develop your product.

 - Potential no-cost opportunity to work with a federal government lab facility that is matched to your specific R&D needs.

-- Workshops through a curriculum designed to build business skills necessary for success.
-This curated curriculum was designed with feedback from MaRS subject-matter experts, and the inaugural Women in Cleantech Challenge finalists, with the goal of helping your company gain an edge in markets that are hard to crack.
+- The curated curriculum was designed with feedback from MaRS subject-matter experts and alumni of the program, with the goal of helping your company gain an edge in markets that are hard to crack.

 - Curated introductions to domestic and international investors and corporations.